Examples of compact Einstein four-manifolds with negative curvature: The inverse function theorem

 where the norms are defined by $g$, then

 for all symmetric 2-tensors $s \in C^{m,\eta}$.
 (Here $L_h$ and $L_{\tilde{h}}$ are both defined using $g$ as the reference metric for the Bianchi gauge.) \end{lemma}

 This is again a standard result and we omit the proof.
-When there is no ambiguity we write $C^{m,\eta}$ for the space of sections of $S^2T^*X$ of regularity $C^{m,\eta}$, and the H\"older norms in Lemma \ref{Lipschitz-continuity-L} are measured with respect to $g$ (see Definition \ref{Holder-definition} for the explicit definition of the H\"older norms used in this article).
+When there is no ambiguity we write $C^{m,\eta}$ for the space of {symmetric bilinear forms} of regularity $C^{m,\eta}$, and the H\"older norms in Lemma \ref{Lipschitz-continuity-L} are measured with respect to $g$ (see Definition \ref{Holder-definition} for the explicit definition of the H\"older norms used in this article).
 Lemma~\ref{Lipschitz-continuity-L} implies that $\Phi_g \colon C^{m,\eta} \to C^{m-2,\eta}$ is a continuously differentiable map of Banach spaces.
 (Strictly speaking, the domain of $\Phi_g$ is the open subset of $C^{m,\eta}$ consisting of positive definite sections.)

 We next recall another important fact about Bianchi gauge: at least in the case of negative Ricci curvature, zeros of $\Phi_g$ are precisely Einstein metrics.
 To see this, one computes that

 In particular, when $\Ric(h)$ is negative, $B_h \circ \div^*_h$ is an isomorphism.
 From this, the next result follows easily.